 It was a huge success.
 Public perception of the FBI rose steadily over the next 10 years.
 News media covered FBI operations and programs with increasing positivity , and The Digilante gained massive sway in public opinion and policy that local law enforcement was becoming virtually unnecessary.
 We are in a CIA utopia.

-The only program Alex was unable to gain access to before sending the report to Janice and self-destructing was titled: Project PRIME.
+The only program Alexander was unable to gain access to before sending the report to Janice and self-destructing was titled: Project PRIME.
 Janice recalls her friend Thomas down in New Orleans had mentioned something to her about a Project PRIME a few days ago.
-She looks back at the list of safe journalists Alex had compiled.
+She looks back at the list of safe journalists Alexander had compiled.
 Thankfully, Thomas was on the list.

 She gets into her car and tells it to head towards New Orleans.
 Her self-driving car begins taking her down the empty highway near her farm.
 As she heads into the sunset, she picks up her phone and texts Thomas to let him know that she’s going to be in town.
 Then, she starts texting, “This is huge” and notices something peculiar about her auto suggest.

-She types: This is… auto suggest shows the word “Alex” as the first option.
+She types: This is… auto suggest shows the word “Alexander” as the first option.

 Thinking there is some weird mistake with her phone.
 She types again.